We want a new website; Why do we need to talk about marketing strategy first?

 The internet can be a fickle place.
 Even within an industry, what works for one business might not work for another.
 The perfect site for the dental company in Phoenix, Arizona might underserve a similar business in St. Paul.
 The nuances of unique user experiences generate data that can be used to optimize each site for each business.

-The Website Performance Mastery model allows us to see problems and solve for them quickly, rather than the client going for months without really knowing.
+The Website Mastery model allows us to see problems and solve for them quickly, rather than the client going for months without really knowing.

 As our team is gather data and making tweaks and updates, we also train your team to take control of the website after we hand it over.